-We explain how Australian companies and foreign companies registered in Australia are required to keep their email and address details up to date with ASIC.
+We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 - How to update company addresses